taslangraham/rebasing-workshop/README.md

 # rebasing-workshop

-This is a repository to teaching rebasing.
+This is a repository used for teaching advanced rebasing techniques.

 ## Workshop tasks